MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 ## Example of a standard configuration file

-The ODT consists of two files: setup.exe and configuration.xml.
-To work with the tool, you edit the configuration file to define what options you want, and then run setup.exe from the command line.
+The ODT consists of two files: setupodt.exe and configuration.xml.
+To work with the tool, you edit the configuration file to define what options you want, and then run setupodt.exe from the command line.
 For example, you can edit the configuration file to download the 32-bit English edition of Office, or you can edit the file to install the 32-bit English edition of Office with the EULA automatically accepted and without Publisher.

 When creating the configuration file, we recommend starting with an example file and updating it with the appropriate options for your environment.
 You can start by copying and pasting the example below into a text file and saving it with a name of your choosing.
 Use the file to modify the XML elements and attributes and use the rest of this article to learn more details about each of the elements and attributes.